 A revised mission plan was decided in which Nozomi would remain in heliocentric orbit for an additional four years, including two Earth flybys in December 2002 and June 2003, and encounter Mars at a slower relative velocity in January 2004.
-On Apr.
-21, 2002, as Nozomi was approaching Earth for the gravity assist maneuver, powerful solar flares damaged the spacecraft's onboard communications and power systems.
+On 21 April 2002, as Nozomi was approaching Earth for the gravity assist maneuver, powerful solar flares damaged the spacecraft's onboard communications and power systems.
 An electrical short was caused in a power cell used to control the attitude control heating system which allowed the hydrazine fuel to freeze.
 The fuel thawed out as the craft approached Earth and maneuvers to put the craft on the correct trajectory for its Earth flyby were successful.
-Another Earth flyby occurred on Jun.
-19, 2003.
-The fuel had completely thawed out for this manuever.
+Another Earth flyby occurred on 19 June 2003.
+The fuel had completely thawed out for this maneuver.
 However, a persistent electrical fault caused by the flares could not be fixed in time and it was decided to direct the probe away from Mars rather than risk it crashing into and contaminating the Martian surface.

-If all had gone well, Nozomi would have been inserted into a highly eccentric Mars orbit with a periapsis 300 km above the surface, an apoapsis of 15 Mars radii, and an inclination of 170° with respect to the ecliptic plane.
+If all had gone well, Nozomi would have been inserted into a highly eccentric Mars orbit with a periapsis 300 kilometers above the surface, an apoapsis of 15 Mars radii, and an inclination of 170° with respect to the ecliptic plane.
 Shortly after insertion the mast and antennas would have been deployed.
-The periapsis would then have been lowered to 150 km.
+The periapsis would then have been lowered to 150 kilometers.
 The periapsis portion of the orbit would have allowed in-situ measurements of the thermosphere and lower exosphere and remote sensing of the lower atmosphere and surface.
 The more distant parts of the orbit would have allowed study of the ions and neutral gas escaping from Mars and their interactions with the solar wind.
 The nominal mission was planned for one Martian year (approximately two Earth years).